JackonLI/Pac-Man_3100_A8/README.md

 This will launch the game window, where you can choose a mode and start playing.

+# How to play

+* To start the game, use your mouse to click on the main menu options.

+* To control Pac-Man, use the arrow keys or the W, A, S, D keys on your keyboard.
+You can move Pac-Man up, down, left or right to eat the dots and avoid the ghosts.

+* In multi-player mode, you can control two Pac-Men with different sets of keys.
+The arrow keys control one Pac-Man and the W, A, S, D keys control the other Pac-Man.
+You can cooperate or compete with each other to get a higher score.

+Have fun playing Pac-Man!

 # Guidance for creating the local database for user's local host

 Steps for setting up sql and pymysql: